Declarative by Design, Assistable Only by Convention: Benchmarking Multi-Agent Frameworks for AI-Assistability: Results

 \subsection{Overall AI-Assistability}

-GitHub Copilot produces valid DDL2PropBank implementations 66.7\% of the time (40/60 runs) across all framework and model configurations.
+GitHub Copilot produces valid DDL2PropBank implementations 66.7\% of the time (40/60 runs; the GitHub Copilot subset of the full 180-run set, reported here as a single-assistant baseline---per-framework aggregates over all three assistants appear in Figure~\ref{fig:framework_scatter}\rc{369E}) across all framework and model configurations.
 This two-thirds success rate establishes a practical baseline for AI-assisted multi-agent development: developers can expect functional code in the majority of attempts, though manual intervention remains necessary for roughly one-third of generations.

 \textbf{Structural alignment strongly predicts runtime success} (Figure~\ref{fig:judge_stacked_bars}, Appendix~\ref{appendix:score_distribution}).
 Implementations scoring 18+ achieve 89\% pass@1\footnote{pass@k measures the probability that at least one of k generated code samples passes all tests \cite{chen2021evaluating}; we report pass@1, the strictest single-attempt metric.} (24/27), while those scoring below 12 achieve only 29\% (2/7).
-The Pearson correlation of $r = 0.565$ between judge score and pass@1 confirms that the LLM-as-Judge methodology captures meaningful code quality dimensions---high-scoring runs are substantially more likely to execute correctly.
-This correlation is strongest for frameworks with canonical implementation patterns: for Agno, Claude SDK, and OpenAI Agents, high structural alignment reliably implies correct tool registration and idiomatic API usage.
+The Pearson correlation of $r = 0.576$ between judge score and pass@1 confirms that the LLM-as-Judge methodology captures meaningful code quality dimensions---high-scoring runs are substantially more likely to execute correctly.
+We read this as a moderate relationship: $\bar{\sigma}$ captures a significant but partial dimension of functional correctness, and the remaining unexplained variance reflects runtime integration issues invisible to static structural analysis---MCP connection lifecycle, async compatibility, and session management---the failure modes that dominate Google ADK's case (\S\ref{sec:framework_landscape}).\rc{369D} This correlation is strongest for frameworks with canonical implementation patterns: for Agno, Claude SDK, and OpenAI Agents, high structural alignment reliably implies correct tool registration and idiomatic API usage.